xConde/Condo/README.md

 Command prefix = '.'

 ##### Price checker -
-provide ticker names to receive the current price quickly.
+Receive the current price on a stock quickly.
 Condensed to allow mobile users to view it on one line.
 ***********
     Ex: .p (arg1)
     EX: .p (arg1), (arg2), ... (argN)